palankai/tutorial-isomorphic/README.md

 # How to build a React + Redux Isomorphic website

+## What is this tutorial

+In this tutorial I'm going to explain step-by-step how can you build a complex React application from scratch.
+I'm not going to use any boilerplate because I want to show every steps which hopefully helps to understand what happens behind.
+There are many-many plugins which you could use, however I believe if you follow my footsteps you will understand the React world and will be able much more confidently use any 3rd party modules.

+### Why

+I'm a python backend developer, I don't usually build webpages nowadays, however, sometimes I have to build some admin interfaces to our backend services.
+I have some (very rusty) JavaScript knowledge so I started to read tutorials.
+I found some very good tutorials but I haven't find a complete tutorial which explains everything literally step-by-step.
+So I've decided I document my experiments in this new world.

 ## Prerequisite

 You should know how to use Docker (and Compose) and have minimal knowledge of HTML, CSS and Javascript.
+If you have any question, you find difficult to follow any of the steps or you think I should give more explanation please drop me a message.

 ### Technical prerequisite